VBAndCs/sVB-Small-Visual-Basic/Readme.md

 7. Enhancing the auto formatting of code, to adjust indentation of sub lines, and adjust spaces between tokens.

+8. The code editor now highlights any matching pairs such as `()`, `[]` and `{}`.
+It also highlights the keywords of the Sub, Function, If, For, and While bolcks whenever you insert the caret on on of them.
+You can move to the next highlighted token by pressing `F4` or `Ctrl+Shift+Down`, and you can move to the previous highlighted token by pressing `Shift+F4` or `Ctrl+Shift+Up`.
+You can also press such shortcuts keys on any line even there is no highlighted keywords.
+This will highlight the nearest block that contains the statement, and move to the neareest keyword up or down according to the shourtcut keys you are using.

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.